Ahlainen

 Ahlainen (Vittisbofjärd) is a former municipality in the province of Satakunta, Finland.
 It was annexed with the city of Pori in 1972.
-Population of Ahlainen was 2,445 in 1971.
+The population of Ahlainen was 2,445 in 1971.

+The estimated population in 2022 was 339.
+But during the summer, the population is said to double when residents return to the village.

 History

-The area was originally held by the people of Huittinen as hunting grounds, which is reflected in the Swedish name Vittisbofjärd.
+The people of Huittinen originally held the area as hunting grounds, reflected in the Swedish name Vittisbofjärd.
 The village and inlet called Keikvesi are named after Keikyä, originally a part of Huittinen.
 Soon after Satakunta became part of Sweden, the area of Ahlainen and Merikarvia was settled by Swedes.
-Ahlainen was first mentioned in 1427, when it was a part of the Ulvila parish.
+Ahlainen was first mentioned in 1427 when it was a part of the Ulvila parish.
 It became a chapel community in 1736.
-Noormarkku was subordinate to the chapel community of Ahlainen until 1861, when Noormarkku became an independent parish, after which Ahlainen and Pomarkku were subordinated to it.
+Noormarkku was subordinate to the chapel community of Ahlainen until 1861 when Noormarkku became an independent parish, after which Ahlainen and Pomarkku were subordinated to it.
 Ahlainen eventually became a separate parish in 1908.

 In the 17th century, Ahlainen was predominantly Swedish-speaking.
 By the 18th century, the proportion of Finnish-speakers had grown in the area.
-During the 19th century, Finnish had become the majority language and most Swedes knew how to speak Finnish.
-Local priests began to oppose the use of Swedish in church in the 1860s, believing that the local dialect was "distorted" in comparison to standard Swedish.
-There were 476 Swedish-speakers (out of 3,618 people) living in Ahlainen according to a 1885 census, while a census in 1960 only found one Swedish-speaker out of 2,984 people.
+During the 19th century, Finnish had become the majority language, and most Swedes knew how to speak Finnish.
+Local priests began to oppose the use of Swedish in the church in the 1860s, believing that the local dialect was "distorted" compared to standard Swedish.
+There were 476 Swedish-speakers (out of 3,618 people) living in Ahlainen according to an 1885 census, while a census in 1960 only found one Swedish-speaker out of 2,984 people.

 Ahlainen was consolidated with the town of Pori in 1972.
 The parish was also merged into the Pori parish.